-Underpinned by the principle of co-production (McCulloch, 2021) our approach to the study design aimed at involving a wider range of stakeholders from across the custodial community setting.
-This was underlined by our integrated approach to three distinct levels at which the CFO's wing model objectives seek to effect positive transformation, at:
+Underpinned by the principle of co-production (McCulloch, 2021) our approach to the study design was aimed at involving a wider range of stakeholders from across the custodial community setting.
+Underlined by our integrated approach to three distinct levels at which the CFO's wing model objectives seek to effect positive transformation, at:

-- 1. Individual wing residents' relational and interaction level. - 2.
+- 1. Individual wing resident's relational and interaction level. - 2.
 Collective wing community social climate and horizontal social capital building opportunity level. - 3.
-Vertical social capital building opportunity levels affecting positive changes in prison culture, social climate, practice and policy.
+Vertical social capital building opportunity levels affecting change in wider prison culture, social climate, practice and policy.